2023-24

 Creative Arts Room (Ohio Union)

-Liberation at the Margins Collective (LAM Collective) is a learning community engaged in the study and practice of Black feminisms and freedom dreaming at the Ohio Reformatory for Women in Marysville.
+Liberation at the Margins Collective (LAM Collective) is a learning community at the Ohio Reformatory for Women in Marysville.
 During this Digital Dialogue, five incarcerated members of LAM Collective will present their insights from of the group (via videoconferencing) and answer audience members’ questions about LAM’s intellectual project and future plans.
 This event is cosponsored by the Ohio Prison Education Exchange Project (OPEEP), Global Arts + Humanities Discovery Theme (GAHDT), and Project PEER.

 SOCIETY OF FELLOWS SPRING KEYNOTE